home-assistant/home-assistant.io/source/_components/notify.discord.markdown

 ### {% linkable_title Setting up the bot %}

-Bots can only send messages to servers or attach images.
+Bots can only send messages to servers or attach local available images.
 To add the bot to a server you are an admin on, get the details of the bot from the [Discord My Apps page](https://discordapp.com/developers/applications/me).

 <p class='img'>
   <img src='{{site_root}}/images/screenshots/discord-bot.png' />